 Building trust through honorable actions was the cornerstone of Laurence H. Rooney’s philosophy of doing business.
 Four generations later, Laurence’s great grandson, Francis Rooney guides the company with these same timeless values with clients, employees and the community.

-Manhattan is widely known for building high-profile, technically difficult mega projects like Reliant Stadium in Houston, Texas, with the first retractable roof stadium in the NFL; the Dallas Cowboys Stadium in Arlington, which is recognized as the premier sports venue in the world; and the U.S. Capitol Visitor Center in Washington, D.C., which sees nearly three million visitors per year.
+Manhattan is widely known for building high-profile, technically difficult mega projects like Reliant Stadium in Houston, Texas, with the first retractable roof stadium in the NFL; the AT&T Stadium in Arlington, the home of the Dallas Cowboys which is recognized as the premier sports venue in the world; and the U.S. Capitol Visitor Center in Washington, D.C., which sees nearly three million visitors per year.
 Manhattan has a diverse project portfolio and is recognized for building excellence in sports stadiums, healthcare, government, education, laboratory, aviation, transportation, convention, casino and hospitality facilities.

 The company has grown into one of the largest privately-held construction firms in the nation and continually ranks on ENR’s top lists including general building, sports, entertainment, education, government and green building.